jepasq/backup-prog/examples/README.md

 ## examples

-Here are modifiable runnable exampel about single perl features.
+Here are modifiable runnable examples about single perl features or implementation tests :

-	alarm.pl The SIGALRM event handler and the need (or not) of safe signals.
+	alarm.pl: the SIGALRM event handler and the need (or not) of safe signals.